SANKALP1011/WeatherApp/README.md

 # WeatherApp
-This is an weather web app which gives information about live weather.
-Deployed on heroku.
+This is an weather web app which gives information about live weather./ Deployed on heroku.

-> Frontend -:
+Frontend -:

-> HTML
+> HTML,
-> CSS
+> CSS,
 > JAVASCRIPT

-> Backend -:
+Backend -:

-> Node.js
+> Node.js,
-> Express.js
+> Express.js,
 > Embedded JavaScript

 Api used - https://openweathermap.org/api